krgamestudios/Toy/getting-started/math.md

 ### epsilionCompare(x, y): bool

 This function returns true if `x` and `y` are within `EPSILON` of each other, otherwise it returns false.
-This is very useful for compairing floating point values.
+This is very useful for comparing floating point values.